aaronkaplan/intelmq/docs/proposal.md

 intelmqctl status
     bot_id | run_mode | scheduled_time (if applicable) | is on botnet | status | enabled_on_boot | configtest

+    DO NOT log the last 10 lines per each bot, too much!!!

 # On-boot commands